 Leave No Trace = Enjoy the Outdoors Without Disrupting Nature

-Many people enjoy getting outdoors and enjoying nature.
+Many people enjoy getting outdoors and enjoying nature which is why the “leave no trace” principle is important.
 Earth is home to incredible beauty and spectacular wildlife.
 These natural wonders are available for everyone to enjoy, and should be cherished and protected.
 This is why it is vital for you to leave no trace behind when you are exploring the outdoors.

 Keep it Clean

 When we go camping, hiking, or just enjoying nature it is essential to not leave behind any litter.
 Introducing trash to an ecosystem can have devastating consequences like causing small animals to get stuck in jars or other containers, or birds to choke on plastic.
 Chemicals from plastic can also leach into water and disrupt animals’ hormones causing many issues including birth defects.